Milwaukee County Stadium: Milwaukee Brewers (1970–2000)

 Not discouraged by the setback, Selig instead bought the troubled Seattle Pilots out of bankruptcy court.
 The Pilots had been a 1969 expansion team.
 The Seattle franchise had serious stadium and financial issues.
 In the spring of 1970, Milwaukee had baseball again, and County Stadium had a new tenant.

 The new Milwaukee Brewers, named for the American Association club for which County Stadium was originally built over 20 years earlier, called it home from 1970 to 2000.
 The sale occurred during spring training for 1970, and happened so fast that Selig could not get new uniforms made.
-Instead, they ripped the Pilots insignia off the pre-existing uniforms, and the Brewers adopted the Pilots' blue, white, and yellow instead of the red and navy blue (the Braves' colors) that Selig originally wanted; these remain the team colors to this day, despite changes to the shades over the years (and the brief addition of green as a tertiary color from 1994–96).
+Instead, they ripped the Pilots insignia off the pre-existing uniforms, and the Brewers adopted the Pilots' blue, white, and yellow instead of the red and navy blue (the Braves' colors) that Selig originally wanted; these remain the team colors to this day, despite changes to the shades over the years (and the brief addition of green as a tertiary color from 1994 to 1996).

 On July 15, 1975, County Stadium hosted its second All-Star Game.
 As in 1955, the National League beat the American League, this time 6–3.
 With an attendance of 51,480, it was the largest crowd at the stadium at that time.
 The Brewers were represented by George Scott and Hank Aaron, who had recently returned to Milwaukee in a trade with the Braves.

 Aaron spent the last two years of his career in Milwaukee and in the American League (where the Brewers played then; they would move to the National League in 1998), where the designated hitter position allowed him to extend his playing career.
 Aaron hit his final home run at County Stadium, giving him a career total of 755, establishing at the time the career home run record he first took from Babe Ruth in 1974.
 Aaron's final home run took place in the 7th inning with a solo shot off California Angels right-hander Dick Drago on July 20, 1976, a game that the Brewers would win 6–2.

 Before the Kansas City Royals were to play a game on June 12, 1977 against the Milwaukee Brewers at Milwaukee County Stadium, thieves stole gloves and uniforms belonging to Royals players.
 Due to this, all but seven Royals players had to wear Milwaukee road uniforms for the game played that day.

-The Brewers won their first and only American League Championship by defeating the California Angels in five games in 1982 and hosted Games 3, 4 and 5 of the 1982 World Series against the St. Louis Cardinals.
+The Brewers won their first and only American League Championship by defeating the California Angels in five games in 1982, and hosted Games 3, 4 and 5 of the 1982 World Series against the St. Louis Cardinals.